AbdallaSarhan/google-cloud-functions/README.md

-# expo-notification-service
+# google-cloud-functions
-Using expo notifications and deploying on google cloud functions
+Using github sync repositories to google cloud and deploy cloud functions